Ivy Surrogacy

 There are two main types of egg donation cycles: fresh donor egg cycles and frozen donor eggs.

 • Fresh donor egg cycles involve coordinating a donor to undergo ovarian stimulation and egg retrieval specifically for you.
-This process is more personalized but also takes longer to schedule and complete, as it depends on the donor’s availability and medical timeline.
+This process is more personalized but also takes longer to schedule and complete.

-• In contrast, frozen donor eggs are pre-retrieved and stored in an egg bank, making them immediately available.
-This option may be faster and more convenient, but the number of eggs per batch is typically limited—usually around 6 to 8—potentially reducing the number of embryos created.
+• Frozen donor eggs are pre-retrieved and stored in an egg bank, making them immediately available.
+This option may be faster and more convenient, but the number of eggs per batch is typically limited—usually around 6 to 8.

 Choosing between fresh and frozen eggs depends on your goals, budget, and timeline.